legrady/Utilities/README.md

 Utilities
 =========

-Short script to do useful things
+Short scripts to do useful things